phoenixtype/DOM-Array-Method-Teach-/README.md

-# DOM-Array-Method-Teach-
+## DOM-Array-Method-Teach-

-Here we'll be learning about array methods and manipulation of data fetched from an API
+Here we'll be learning about array methods and manipulation of data fetched from an API.

+##